How To Stay Healthy While Traveling

 #1 Stay Hydrated

 At high altitudes, the air inside of a plane contains 66 percent less water than at sea level, making the plane environment drier than a desert!
 This easily amounts to a dry mouth, eyes and nose, headaches, dizziness, susceptibility to infection and dehydration.
 To avoid dehydration, drink plenty of water before you fly and throughout the entire journey.
-Bring your own electrolytes or a good quality green power to add to your water for extra hydration and nutrients.
+Bring your own electrolytes or a good quality green powder to add to your water for extra hydration and nutrients.
 Having a good moisturizer, hydrating face mist and something to naturally moisten your lips with will also make your journey a little more pleasant.

 #2 Pack Your Own Meals